mindspore-ai/docs/install/mindspore_ascend_install_source_en.md

 ## System Environment Information Confirmation

 - Confirm that Ubuntu 18.04/CentOS 7.6/EulerOS 2.8 is installed with 64-bit operating system.
-- Confirm that [GCC](http://ftp.gnu.org/gnu/gcc/gcc-7.3.0/gcc-7.3.0.tar.gz) 7.3.0 is installed.
+- Confirm that [GCC 7.3.0](http://ftp.gnu.org/gnu/gcc/gcc-7.3.0/gcc-7.3.0.tar.gz) is installed.
-- Confirm that [gmp](https://gmplib.org/download/gmp/gmp-6.1.2.tar.xz) 6.1.2 or later is installed.
+- Confirm that [gmp 6.1.2](https://gmplib.org/download/gmp/gmp-6.1.2.tar.xz) is installed.
-- Confirm that [Python](https://www.python.org/ftp/python/3.7.5/Python-3.7.5.tgz) 3.7.5 is installed.
+- Confirm that [Python 3.7.5](https://www.python.org/ftp/python/3.7.5/Python-3.7.5.tgz) is installed.
-- Confirm that [OpenSSL](https://github.com/openssl/openssl.git) 1.1.1 or later is installed.
+- Confirm that [OpenSSL 1.1.1 or later](https://github.com/openssl/openssl.git) is installed.
     - Set system variable `export OPENSSL_ROOT_DIR="OpenSSL installation directory"` after installation.
-- Confirm that [CMake](https://cmake.org/download/) 3.18.3 or later is installed.
+- Confirm that [CMake 3.18.3 or later](https://cmake.org/download/) is installed.
     - Add the path where the executable file `cmake` stores to the environment variable PATH.
-- Confirm that [patch](http://ftp.gnu.org/gnu/patch/) 2.5 or later is installed.
+- Confirm that [patch 2.5 or later](http://ftp.gnu.org/gnu/patch/) is installed.
     - Add the path where the executable file `patch` stores to the environment variable PATH.
-- Confirm that [wheel](https://pypi.org/project/wheel/) 0.32.0 or later is installed.
+- Confirm that [wheel 0.32.0 or later](https://pypi.org/project/wheel/) is installed.
 - Confirm that the Ascend 910 AI processor software package (Atlas Data Center Solution V100R020C10：[A800-9000 1.0.8 (aarch64)](https://support.huawei.com/enterprise/zh/ascend-computing/a800-9000-pid-250702818/software/252069004?idAbsPath=fixnode01%7C23710424%7C251366513%7C22892968%7C250702818), [A800-9010 1.0.8 (x86_64)](https://support.huawei.com/enterprise/zh/ascend-computing/a800-9010-pid-250702809/software/252062130?idAbsPath=fixnode01%7C23710424%7C251366513%7C22892968%7C250702809), [CANN V100R020C10](https://support.huawei.com/enterprise/zh/ascend-computing/cann-pid-251168373/software/251174283?idAbsPath=fixnode01%7C23710424%7C251366513%7C22892968%7C251168373)) are installed.
 - Confirm that the current user has the right to access the installation path `/usr/local/Ascend`of Ascend 910 AI processor software package, If not, the root user needs to add the current user to the user group where `/usr/local/Ascend` is located.
 For the specific configuration, please refer to the software package instruction document.
     - Install the .whl package provided in Ascend 910 AI processor software package.
 The .whl package is released with the software package.
 After software package is upgraded, reinstall the .whl package.